Author: Jeff Bacon

 Establishing Parental Rights for Unmarried Fathers in Oklahoma City

 Biology makes a man a father.
-The law does not always recognize that fact automatically.
-For an unmarried father in the Oklahoma City area, establishing parental rights is the legal process that turns biological fatherhood into authority — the authority to spend time with your child, to participate in decisions about school and medical care, and to block actions like adoption that would otherwise erase your role.
+The law does not always see it that way on its own.
+If you are an unmarried father in the Oklahoma City area, establishing parental rights turns biological fatherhood into legal authority.
+That authority lets you spend time with your child.
+It lets you take part in school and medical decisions.
+It also lets you block actions like adoption that could erase your role.

-Oklahoma’s framework for paternity and parental rights lives primarily in Title 10 of the Oklahoma Statutes, particularly the Uniform Parentage Act.
-The mechanics vary depending on whether the mother is cooperative, whether paternity is disputed, and whether anyone else (a stepfather, a partner, an adoption agency) is asserting competing interests.
+Oklahoma’s rules for paternity and parental rights live mainly in Title 10 of the Oklahoma Statutes, in the Uniform Parentage Act.
+The steps depend on your facts.
+Is the mother cooperative?
+Is paternity disputed?
+Is someone else — a stepfather, a partner, an adoption agency — asserting competing interests?

 The Building Blocks of Parental Rights

-Establishing parental rights in Oklahoma generally involves one or more of the following steps:
+Establishing parental rights in Oklahoma usually involves one or more of these steps:

-• Acknowledgment of Paternity (AOP) — signed by both parents, often at the hospital, creating a presumption of fatherhood
+• Acknowledgment of Paternity (AOP) — signed by both parents, often at the hospital.
+It creates a presumption of fatherhood.

-• DNA testing — voluntary or court-ordered, resolving biological paternity
+• DNA testing — voluntary or court-ordered.
+It settles biological paternity.

 • Paternity petition filed in district court — the gold standard for protected rights